Yoram Koren: Career

 Koren started his career at the Technion–Israel Institute of Technology, where he was a lecturer from 1971 to 1973, and a professor from 1975 to 1985.
 Koren was the head of the Technion Robotics Laboratory from 1982 to 1985.
 From 1980 to 1982, Koren was on sabbatical and leave of absence at the University of Michigan, where he was the Paul G. Goebel Visiting Professor of Engineering.
 In 1986 he joined U-M as a tenured professor, and in 1993 he was approved as the Paul G. Goebel Professor of Engineering by the board of regents.
 In 2010 Koren was named the James J. Duderstadt Distinguished University Professor of Manufacturing.

 Koren retired in 2014, becoming a professor emeritus.
 Since 2015 Koren has been a distinguished visiting professor at Technion, where he was also the Edmond J. Safra Distinguished Visiting Professor Chair in 2007.

 Koren is the founding director (in 1996) of the NSF-sponsored Engineering Research Center (ERC) for Reconfigurable Manufacturing Systems (RMS), an ERC that was financially sponsored (at $47 million) by the National Science Foundation and 25 industrial companies until 2012.
 Under Koren's leadership, 70 Ph.D. students and 270 M.S. graduated from the RMS center.

 Research

-Koren is a member of the U.S. National Academy of Engineering (NAE) “For contributions to the science, education, and practice of manufacturing through innovations in reconfigurable manufacturing systems, robotics, and manufacturing system control”.
+Koren is a member of the U.S. National Academy of Engineering (NAE) "For contributions to the science, education, and practice of manufacturing through innovations in reconfigurable manufacturing systems, robotics, and manufacturing system control".

-Koren holds at least 14 U.S. patents in these fields.
+Koren holds 18 U.S. patents in these fields.
 He has published 4 books and more than 300 scholarly papers that have over 31,000 citations, with an h-index of 77 (according to Google Scholar).